 In May 2022, the company signed a financing agreement for an investment project worth RON 52,621 thousand, under the State aid scheme for the incentivising of investments with major impact in the economy, 50% of the project is financed with State aid.
-In February 2023, the Company contracted a loan worth EUR 5.92 million from Raiffeisen Bank to support the investments undertaken in the state aid scheme for incentivising investments with major impact in the economy.
+On 9 October 2023, the Company contracted a loan worth EUR 11.232 million and a bridge loan worth EUR 4.785 million, which will be repaid from the State aid for supporting the investments undertaken in the state aid scheme for incentivising investments with major impact in the economy.

-At the date of these financial statements, Teraplast Recycling did not file any application for reimbursement.
+At the date of these financial statements, Teraplast Recycling filed an application for reimbursement on 29 December 2023 worth RON 16,933,591.